-Deck boats are your quintessential midsize party boat.
-They’re 25 to 35 feet long and feature an open deck with ample seating and a V-shaped hull for enhanced performance.
+A deck boat is a classic midsize party boat.
+They’re about 25 to 30 feet long, and have an open deck with enough seating for a large party and a V-shaped hull for better performance and stability.

 3. Fishing Boats

-You can cast a rod from a lot of boat types, but alas, just because you fish from it doesn’t make it a fishing boat!
-The fishing boat category encompasses a wide range of boats, each designed with a specific body of water or species of fish in mind.
+You can cast a line from different kinds of boats, but just because you fish from it doesn’t make it a fishing boat.
+The fishing boat category encompasses a range of boats, each designed with a specific body of water and even species of fish in mind.

-For example, bass boats are slim vessels positioned low to the water that feature high horsepower engines meant for cruising lakes and rivers.
-On the flip side, offshore fishing boats are taller models created to withstand saltwater environments and the harsher conditions that come with angling on the open seas.
+Bass boats are slim vessels positioned low to the water that feature high horsepower engines designed for cruising lakes and rivers.
+Offshore fishing boats are taller models created to withstand saltwater environments and harsher conditions that come with angling on the open seas.

 4. Pontoon Boats

-Pontoon boats are steady boats that rely on buoyant aluminum tubes on each side of their main platform to stay afloat.
-Pontoons may be powered by oars or paddles or run on an outboard engine.
-They’re popular choices to be used as ferries to cross rivers or lakes.
+These boats rely on buoyant aluminum tubes on each side of the main platform to remain afloat.
+Pontoons can be powered by oars and paddles, but may run on an outboard engine.
+They’re a great choice if you’re ferrying across a river or lake.

-Sailboats are majestic models that rely on a mast and sails to navigate the water by the winds.
-The easy open-air feeling of a sailboat ride is hard to replicate, but getting to know how to rig the sail just right can definitely come with its own learning curve.
-Types of sailboats include keelboats, dinghies, and multihull.
+A sailboat is a majestic model which relies on a mast and sails to navigate the water by the winds.
+The easy open-air feeling of a sailboat ride is hard to duplicate.
+It’s important to get to know how to rig the sail to enjoy every ride.
+Sailing is something that takes teamwork and technique.
+Choose from sailing cruisers, dinghies, and daysailers, among others.